 - 1.5 cups finely chopped, fresh cilantro, stems & leaves (substitute with parsley)

 - 1/2 cup finely chopped fresh mint, leaves only

 - 4-5 Thai green chilies, finely chopped (Adjust to taste, with this quantity, balls will be on the spicy side)

 - 1 tbsp fresh lemon juice

 - Oil for rubbing on palms

-- You can use the same recipe to make this curry.
-Just mix in some minced ginger with the chicken & adjust cooking time.
+- You can use the same recipe to make curry with the chicken balls.
+Just mix in some minced ginger with the chicken in that case.

 - For a vegetarian version, you can add dal wadi (lentil drops), soya chunks, paneer cubes, any kind of beans or an assorted vegetables (slightly steamed) of choice.
 Drop the step where we cook the chicken balls in the method below and proceed.

 - 1.5 cups Basmati rice